paritytech/polkadot-testnet-faucet/e2e/README.md

 - Start the Synapse (Matrix) server
 - Create Matrix users, rooms, invitations
-- Prepare a `.env` file with necessary configuration for the fuacet
+- Prepare a `.env` file with necessary configuration for the faucet

 ```bash
 ./e2e/bootstrap.sh